 These are some apprenticeships that might be available throughout the UK:

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Go to how to become an apprentice to learn how to find apprenticeships in your region or approach companies directly.

 Build a portfolio:

 Learn the software, experiment with VFX programs and create a showreel that you can show to admissions tutors or employers.
 This is essential.
 Go to build your VFX portfolio to learn how.
-Watch Screenskills’ advice on VFX showreels, Cinesite’s VFX breakdown reels on Vimeo and CG Spectrum – College of Digital Art and Animation’s student showcase YouTube video for help and inspiration.
+Watch Screenskills’ advice on VFX showreels.
+It's really important to develop your appreciation for VFX.
+Also have a look at Cinesite’s VFX breakdown reels on Vimeo and CG Spectrum – College of Digital Art and Animation’s student showcase YouTube video for help and inspiration.